byuccl/dac_sdc_2022/_pages/overview.md

 ## Communication
 All communication will be done over Slack.
-Slack is intended to be used for annoucements, questions, and facilitate student communication.
+Slack is intended to be used for announcements, questions, and facilitate student communication.
 If you have a question, ask it on Slack so that everyone can benefit from seeing the question and answer.

 ## Attendance and Participation
 This is a senior-level class, and I expect senior-level participation.
 I expect all students to watch every lecture and be engaged in the lecture.
 Asking and answering questions in class is important.
 When you are in a lecture, I expect your attention, so students should not be on their phones or doing non-class related things on laptops.

 ## Source Code Sharing
 No source code should be shared between students.
 Students are allowed to work on assignments together, but no direct or indirect copying from another student is allowed.
-This class will use a code similiarity checker to determine if students are copying code.
+This class will use a code similarity checker to determine if students are copying code.

 ## Policies